 Pete Nelson is an energy analyst who got his start in cleantech riding home from nursery school on the back of his dad’s bike.
 His pre-Gridium exploits include organic agriculture in Germany and New Jersey, implementing software for non-profits, and coaching college track and field.
 Pete enjoys running, playing and watching soccer, and spending time with his family.

-Tim Canavan is the Senior Manager, Operations at Gridium.
+Tim Canavan is the Director of Operations at Gridium.
 He has worked for Cambridge Associates, as a venture fellow at SJF Ventures and at a number of cleantech startups.
 Tim has a Masters in Environmental Management and an MBA from Duke, and a Bachelors degree from UMass Amherst.
 He is an avid backpacker and backcountry skier.

 Tom Arnold is co-founder and CEO of Gridium.
 Prior to Gridium, Tom Arnold was the Vice President of Energy Efficiency at EnerNOC, and cofounder at TerraPass.
 Tom has an MBA from the Wharton School of Business at the University of Pennsylvania and a BA in Economics from Dartmouth College.
 When he isn’t thinking about the future of buildings, he enjoys riding his bike and chasing after his two daughters.